Lynton and Barnstaple Railway: History

 The Southern removed everything they could use elsewhere, and by 8 November, had lifted the track from Lynton to milepost 15⅓ – on the Barnstaple side of Woody Bay station.
 On 13 November an auction was held, although the railway failed to attract much interest.
 Most rolling stock, and every locomotive except for Lew, was scrapped at Pilton.
 Some coaches were sectioned for use as garden sheds.
 Third class seats became garden furniture, and first class seats found their way into local snooker halls and Masonic lodges.
 In December, Plymouth ship breaker Sidney Castle won the tender to dismantle the railway.
 The remaining track was lifted by June 1936, and in September, surviving locomotive Lew was shipped to Brazil.
 The stations and track bed were auctioned in 1938.

 The L&B had an exemplary safety record, and no members of the public were killed or injured during its 37-year existence, although accidents at Braunton Road and Chumhill did claim the lives of three track workers.

 Route

-The route of this diminutive railway and the scenery through which it passes, has been described many times, such as in a 1920s guide to the area: